Secured Finance Docs

 How do I buy or sell a ZC Bond on Secured Finance?

-No. There is no lock-up period involved.
-Similar to spot transactions, our platform facilitates the trading of Zero Coupon Bonds (ZC Bonds) anytime you like.
-It is available 24/7!
+No, there is no lock-up period involved.
+Similar to spot transactions, our platform facilitates the trading of Zero Coupon Bonds (ZC Bonds) 24/7.

 How does lending and borrowing work on Secured Finance?